smartlegionlab/github-ssh-key/README.md

 Possibilities:

+- Convenient interactive menu.
 - Generating ssh keys for GitHub.
 - Output ssh key to the console.
-- Добавление ssh ключа на GitHub.
+- Adding ssh key to GitHub.
 - Checking the ssh key, testing the connection.
 - Interactive menu for working with the utility.
 - Interactive menu for help.